 Sollers-Bussan JV

-By the end of 2011 the Group established 50%-50% joint venture with Japanese Mitsui&Co., Ltd located in Vladivostok, where Toyota vehicles are produced.
+By the end of 2011 the Group established 50% - 50% joint venture with Japanese Mitsui&Co., Ltd located in Vladivostok, where Toyota vehicles were produced.
+In June 2015 the project was completed according to its initial schedule.